MolSSI-Education/oop_and_design_patterns/_episodes/03-Encapsulation.md

 ~~~
 {: .output}

+Python is printing the location of the object named `mol1`.
 We can create a nicer representation for printing by writing a `__str__` method for the class.
 In Python, there are special methods associated with classes which you can use for customization.
 These are also called "magic" methods.
 They exist inside a class, and begin and end with two underscores (`__`).
 The `__init__` we have already used is a magic method used to set initial properties of a class instance.
 The `__str__` method is called by built-in Python functions `print()` and `format()`.
 The return value of this function *must* be a string.

-The `__str__` method is simply a method to compute the string representation of our Molecule object to be used in printing, similar to how we defined it without any class, but it now will work for each instance of a Molecule without any modification.
+The `__str__` method is simply a method to generate the string representation of our Molecule object to be used in printing, similar to how we defined it without any class, but it now will work for each instance of a Molecule without any modification.
 Let's add this to our class definition, making the whole definition look like the following

 ~~~
 class Molecule: